Score-based Diffusion Models in Function Space: Introduction

 Developing a diffusion-based generative framework for functions requires solving several technical challenges.
 First, instead of the commonly used Gaussian white noise, a new function-valued corruption process must be introduced to gradually map the data functions into random functions.
 Second, sample generation requires an appropriate notion of the score since infinite-dimensional distributions do not have standard probability density functions (pdf).
 Finally, approximating the score requires both careful analysis and generalization of finite-dimensional techniques in order to obtain a well-defined optimization problem as well as approximation architectures that are consistent as mappings between function spaces.

 \textbf{In our approach}, we introduce a rigorous framework termed denoising diffusion operators (DDOs) that addresses these challenges.
 DDOs use a Hilbert space-valued Gaussian process to perturb the input data.
 To define an appropriate notion of the score, we first consider densities with respect to a Gaussian measure (as opposed to the Lebesgue measure).
 The derivative of this density for certain perturbations of the Gaussian measure defines the score \emph{operator}.
-To approximate this score in practice, we generalize the denoising score matching objective of~\cite{pascal2011aconnection} to our setting, and show how samples can be generated using Langevin dynamics with a learned score.
+To approximate this score in practice, we generalize the denoising score matching objective of~\cite{pascal2011aconnection} to our setting, and show how samples can be generated using Langevin dynamics with a learned score operator.

-For learning the score, we utilize the neural operators proposed in~\cite{kovachki2021neural,li2020neural,li2020fourier}, which provide a consistent architecture in function space.
-Moreover, we prove that approximating the score using neural operators is feasible.Figure~\ref{subfig:structured_noise} provides an overview of our approach.
-By working directly in the function space and discretizing only later for the purposes of computation, we obtain scalable, discretization-independent algorithms.
+For learning the score, we utilize the neural operators~\citep{li2020neural, li2020fourier, kovachki2021neural}, which provide a consistent architecture in function space.
+We theoretically prove that approximating the score operator using neural operators is feasible.
+Figure~\ref{subfig:structured_noise} provides an overview of our approach.
+By working directly in the function space and discretizing only later for the purposes of computation, we obtain scalable and discretization-independent algorithms for generative models in function spaces.

-Our primary contributions are summarized below: \begin{enumerate} \itemsep0pt \item We develop a mathematically rigorous framework for denoising score matching with function-valued data called DDO by formulating and extending all necessary theory to the abstract Hilbert space setting. \item We propose a diffusion model for incrementally sampling from the data distribution by discretizing an infinite-dimensional Langevin equation with a hierarchy of noise corruption Gaussian processes, generalizing several popular finite-dimensional frameworks. \item We empirically verify DDO's invariance to spatial discretization with fixed model capacity, and demonstrate accurate sample generation of a non-Gaussian distribution from the pushforward of random forcings from a GRF under the Navier-Stokes solution operator. \end{enumerate}
+Our primary contributions are summarized below: \begin{enumerate} \item We develop a mathematically rigorous framework for denoising score matching with function-valued data called DDO by formulating and extending all necessary theory to the abstract Hilbert space setting. \item We propose a diffusion model for incrementally sampling from the data distribution by discretizing an infinite-dimensional Langevin equation with a hierarchy of noise corruption Gaussian processes, generalizing several popular finite-dimensional frameworks. \item We empirically show DDO learns distributions of function-valued data on various datasets, including generating solutions to the Navier-Stokes equation viewed as the push-forward distribution of forcings from a Gaussian Random Field (GRF), as well as volcano Interferometric Synthetic Aperture Radar (InSAR)~\citep{rosen2012insar} and MNIST-SDF~\citep{sitzmann2019metasdf}. \item We empirically verify DDO's invariance to spatial discretization with fixed model capacity, and demonstrate accurate sample generation of a non-Gaussian distribution from the pushforward of random forcings from a GRF under the Navier-Stokes solution operator. \end{enumerate}